1g4-mirror/pv/docs/pv.1.md

 Any other contents are reproduced in the progress display as-is.

-The format string equivalent of turning on all display switches is "**%N %b %T %t %r %a %p %e %I %8A**".
+The format string equivalent of the default display switches is "**%b %t %r %p %e**".

 # EXAMPLES